 24-hr Open fires map for the Indian Subcontinent (updated with VIIRS feed every 3 hours)

-For our air pollution modeling needs over the Indian Subcontinent, for forecasting and hindcasting analysis, we use the Fire INventory from NCAR (FINN) model estimated emissions using these satellite feeds everyday and provided at the highest resolution possible, a horizontal resolution of ~1 km2.
+For chemical-transport modeling purposes, we use the Fire INventory from NCAR (FINN) model estimated emissions using these satellite feeds everyday.
+This inventory is available at a spatial resolution of ~1 km2.
 The daily emission estimates are available from the UCAR/MOZART team here.
 The inventory includes particulate and all trace gas emissions necessary to support the urban and regional chemical transport modeling.
 The global archives dating back to 2002, along with a database of landuse based emission factors and data processing procedures to prepare model ready emission inventory are available from the UCAR/BAI team here.
 We processed the estimates for the year 2015 and presented as animations for each month.

 Estimated Carbon Monoxide Emissions from FINN inventory for 2015